 Following us on Instagram>>

-To draw this fawn step by step, follow along with the video tutorial below and pause the video after each step to draw at your own pace.
-You may find it easier to follow the step-by-step drawings below the video.
-The new lines in each step are shown in red, so you'll know exactly what to draw next.
+To draw this brown recluse spider step by step, follow along with the video tutorial and pause after each step to go at your own pace.
+You may find it easier to follow the step-by-step images below the video.
+The new lines in each step are shown in red, so you'll know exactly what to sketch next.
 You may want to open the video in a new tab and use both drawing methods.
-Take your time and draw at your own pace.
+Take your time and create art at your own pace.

 For the first few steps, don't press down too hard with your pencil.
 Use light, smooth strokes to begin so that it's easy to erase if you make a mistake.

-That's it for the guidelines!
-From this point on, press down harder with your pencil for a more defined drawing of a fawn or baby deer.
+That's it for the initial sketch!
+From this point on, press harder with your pencil to get a more defined sketch of a brown recluse spider.

 Thanks for visiting!
 Subscribe to the How2DrawAnimals YouTube Channel for a new tutorial every week.